 Q: What type of support is provided by AWS technical experts?

 AWS Professional Services (ProServe) is a global team of experts that can supplement your team with specialized skills and experience to help you achieve the results of your project on AWS.
 ProServe provides assistance through a collection of offerings that help you achieve specific outcomes related to enterprise cloud adoption.
 They deliver focused guidance through global specialty practices, which cover a variety of solutions, technologies, and industries.
 Specialty practices deliver targeted guidance through best practices, frameworks, tools, and services across solution, technology, and industry subject areas.
 Their deep expertise will help you take advantage of the benefits available with the AWS Cloud.
-All ProServe engagements will be subject to further approvals and negotiation of a statement of work.
+All ProServe will be offered on a limited bases, and engagements will be subject to further approvals and negotiation of a statement of work.

 Q: What services are eligible for AWS Promotional Credit?